Hopf monoids of ordered simplicial complexes: Hopf classes of ordered complexes

 \begin{proof} Assertion~(1) is straightforward.
 For assertion~(2), both simplicial complexes equal $\link_{\Gamma|_J}(\varphi)$, where $\varphi$ is the lex-minimal facet of $\Gamma|I$.
 Finally, assertion~(3) follows from the observation that the lex-minimal facet $\varphi$ of $\Gamma|(I\dju J)$ can be decomposed as $\varphi_I\dju \varphi_J$, where $\varphi_I$ is the lex-minimal facet of $\Gamma|I$ and $\varphi_J$ is the lex-minimal facet of $\link_{\Gamma} \varphi_I$. \end{proof}

-Recall the definition~\eqref{define-join} of the join $\Gamma_1*\Gamma_2$ of simplicial complexes $\Gamma_1,\Gamma_2$.
 In the ordered setting, we need to specify in addition an ordering on the ground set of the join; any shuffle of the orderings of the join factors will do.
 Accordingly, for any $w\in\shuffle(w_1,w_2)$, we define the \defterm{ordered join} operation $\oj{w}$ by

 The trivial ordered complex $([],\{\0\})$ is a two-sided identity for ordered join.
 Moreover, ordered join is compatible with restriction and contraction in the following sense.

 \begin{lemma} Let $(w_1,\Gamma_1,I_1)$ and $(w_2,\Gamma_2,I_2)$ be ordered complexes, let $A_1\in\Initial(w_1)$ and $A_2\in\Initial(w_2)$, and let $w\in \shuffle(w_1, w_2)$ such that $A_1\dju A_2\in\Initial(w)$.
 Let $\hat{w}$ and $\check{w}$ be the restrictions of $w$ to $A_1\dju A_2$ and $(I_1\sm A_1)\dju(I_2\sm A_2)$ respectively.
 Then \begin{enumerate} \item $\big((w_1,\Gamma_1)\oj{w} (w_2,\Gamma_2)\big)|(A_1\dju A_2) = (w_1,\Gamma_1)|A_1\oj{\hat{w}} (w_2,\Gamma_2)|A_2$; and \item $\big((w_1,\Gamma_1)\oj{w} (w_2,\Gamma_2)\big)/(A_1\dju A_2) = (w_1,\Gamma_1)/ A_1 \oj{\check{w}}(w_2,\Gamma_2)/ A_2$. \end{enumerate} \end{lemma} We omit the proof, which is a routine calculation.